strongloop/loopback/docs/concepts.md

-## Key Concepts
+## Working with Models

-This section goes into more depth describing models, data sources, connectors and other important LoopBack concepts.
+This section provides an overview of using models, data sources, and connector.

 ### Models